 Couchsurfing is not for everyone.
 But it should be.
-If you are travelling the world and want to experience some local culture, then there is no better way to do it than to couchsurf.
+If you are travelling the world as we are and want to experience some local culture, then there is no better way to do it than to couchsurf.
 But is it safe and can you go Couchsurfing with kids?
-Or are you all going to end up in some weirdos basement, chained to the walls with only a doll in a clown suit for company?
+Or are you all going to end up in some weirdo’s basement, chained to the walls with only a doll in a clown suit for company?

 Ok.
 I’m teasing.

-So far, we have been Couchsurfing as a family in America and in Sri Lanka.
-As we travel the world in the next twelve months, we plan to couch surf you in every country that we visit.
+So far, we have been Couchsurfing as a family in America, Sri Lanka, Japan, Italy and Germany.
+As we travel the world in the next twelve months, we plan to couch surf in every country that we visit.
+It saves us a fortune and we are enjoying it to the extent that we actually prefer to stay on someone’s couch (not literally, more on that later) rather than sit in a boring hotel room.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.